13 best movie lines you didn’t know were improvised

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

 It’s not just the scriptwriters that come up with the best dialogue.
-Strangely often, when they’re in the zone and on set, it’s the actors who go off script and deliver what turns out to be a movie’s most memorable line.
+When they’re in the zone and on set, sometimes it’s the actors who go off script and deliver what turns out to be a movie’s most memorable line.

 An unbelievable amount of effort goes into every moment of a major film production.
 But the power of a well-timed quote cannot be ovrlooked.